 \subsection{Distinguishable Image Fraction}

-From the threshold inclination, we can further calculate the fraction of GW sources with distinguishable Type-II images, ${\rm{fr}}(\tilde{M},q,z_s)$.
-For simplicity, we assume that GW sources and Type-II images are isotropically distributed, therefore the fraction of distinguishable Type-II images scales as the area of the celestial sphere within the $\iota$ threshold limits.
+From the threshold inclination, we can further calculate the fraction of GW sources with distinguishable type II images, ${\rm{fr}}(\tilde{M},q,z_s)$.
+For simplicity, we assume that GW sources and type II images are isotropically distributed, therefore the fraction of distinguishable type II images scales as the area of the celestial sphere within the $\iota$ threshold limits.
 The differential fraction is then proportional to $\sin\iota$.
-Figure~\ref{fig:frac_z} shows the distinguishable fraction of Type-II sources for the same binaries as in Figure~\ref{fig:inc_thresh}.
+Figure~\ref{fig:frac_z} shows the distinguishable fraction of type II sources for the same binaries as in Figure~\ref{fig:inc_thresh}.
 The cusps mark the redshift when high inclination regions start to be excluded due to smaller $\rho$.
-We observe that, for CE, large fractions of sources with Type-II images can be distinguished via the log Bayes factor test out to high redshift.
+We observe that, for CE, large fractions of sources with type II images can be distinguished via the log Bayes factor test out to high redshift.
 Similar plots for ET and LIGO Voyager are shown in Figure~\ref{fig:M_int} as dashed lines.

 We have so far considered only the redshifted mass (detector-frame mass), $\tilde{M}$, as it is the direct input to the surrogate model, which assumes an asymptotically flat and stationary universe.
 The ``apparent'' total mass of the binary, $M$, is related to the redshifted mass by $M=\tilde{M}/(1+z_s)$.
 Due to lensing magnification, this inferred ``apparent'' total mass could be larger or smaller than the actual GW source total mass.
 We discuss magnification effects in Section~\ref{section:pop}.
-Therefore, the fraction of distinguishable Type-II sources with apparent mass $M$, mass ratio $q$ at redshift $z_s$ is given by,
+Therefore, the fraction of distinguishable type II sources with apparent mass $M$, mass ratio $q$ at redshift $z_s$ is given by,

 Figure~\ref{fig:M_int} shows ${\rm{fr}}_{\rm{app}}(M,q,z_s)$ for selected apparent mass values in solid traces.
-The left column shows the fractions with a fixed mass ratio of 1.73, and the right column shows similar plots with mass ratio fixed at 2.67.
-The top, middle and bottom rows show results for CE, ET and LIGO Voyager, respectively.
+The top row shows the fractions with a fixed mass ratio of 1.73, and the bottom row shows similar plots with mass ratio fixed at 2.67.
+The left, middle and right columns show results for CE, ET and LIGO Voyager, respectively.
 The distinguishable fractions for fixed redshifted mass, ${\rm{fr}}(\tilde{M},q,z_s)$, are plotted for reference in dashed lines.
-The exact mass values are marked in the shared legend for each row.
+The exact mass values are specified in the legend.

 As expected, the resulting traces show similar trends and features as in Figure~\ref{fig:frac_z}: at lower redshifts, the distinguishable fraction decreases with $\rho$.
 It then undergoes a cusp where the high inclination regions start to be excluded before continuing to decrease.
 The trace is jagged due to the finite spacing of the interpolation data points, rather than any physical jumps in the fraction.